 You should also be grounded in Agile Fundamentals (ICAgile Certified Professional), a Certified ScrumMaster, or equivalent agile training.

 The course builds directly on your agile team experience – without this, you and your colleagues will get a less than fulfilling experience.
 The class prepares you to act as a leader on agile teams and leave with ideas for helping them as soon as you get back.

-Being one of the best offerings in this field, this class is facilitated only by some of the best.
-You will meet Lyssa and Gary for this event in Vienna.
+Being one of the best offerings in the field, this class is facilitated only by some of the best.
+You will meet Lyssa and Michael for this event in Vienna.

 While mastering agile coaching skills will require both time and practice, our class will allow you to:

 - Understand and utilize the four key Skill Areas and four Knowledge Areas applied by the best agile coaches (ACI’s Agile Coaching Competency Framework).